openlifescience-ai/Open-Medical-Reasoning-Tasks/CONTRIBUTING.md

 Thank you for your interest in contributing to the **Open Medical Reasoning Tasks** project!
 Your expertise is crucial in building a comprehensive collection of LLM reasoning tasks in the healthcare domain.

+To contribute, please use GitHub and follow these guidelines.
+If you're not familiar with GitHub, don't worry!
+You can use [this Google form](https://forms.gle/Gz1qp4Vdm2aXUZjDA
+) to submit your tasks.
+Make sure to check [the example provided](https://github.com/openlifescience-ai/Open-Medical-Reasoning-Tasks/blob/main/tasks/clinical-diagnosis-formulation.md) to ensure all information is filled out correctly.

 ## How to Contribute

 1. **Fork the Repository**: Start by forking the repository to your GitHub account.